Europe Packing List for Families (2020)

 First Aid Kit:

-☑ Melatonin / magnesium - These melatonin gummies work great for jet lag!
+☑ Melatonin - Melatonin work great for jet lag!
 You don’t have to bring the whole bottle, just a few pieces in a medicine pouch.
-Magnesium also works well for fighting jet lag.

 ☑ Regular medicines - Again, just a few pieces of meds for headache, stomach upsets, flu or allergy relief.